 Researcher of the Year

 Christopher Dingle is a specialist in French Music, notably Messiaen, and the history and practice of Music Criticism.
-Messiaen’s Un oiseau des arbres de Vie (orchestration realized by Dingle), received its world premiere at the 2015 BBC Proms.
-His next Messiaen project will be an exploration of the oratorio La Transfiguration de Notre-Seigneur Jésus-Christ drawing on previously unseen sketch material.
-Chris is co-director of Royal Birmingham Conservatoire's French Music Research Hub.
+Messiaen’s Un oiseau des arbres de Vie (orchestration realized by Dingle), received its world premiere at the 2015 BBC Proms and is published by Editions Alphonse Leduc.
+Chris is Associate Director of Research at Royal Birmingham Conservatoire, and co-director of the French Music Research Hub.

-Julian Anderson: Dialogues on Listening, Composing and Culture, a substantial book of conversations with the composer Julian Anderson was published in 2020 by Boydell & Brewer, and Chris is also editor of The Cambridge History of Music Criticism (Cambridge: Cambridge University Press, 2019).
+Julian Anderson: Dialogues on Listening, Composing and Culture, a substantial book of conversations between Chris and the composer Julian Anderson was published in 2020 by Boydell & Brewer, and Chris is also editor of The Cambridge History of Music Criticism (Cambridge: Cambridge University Press, 2019).
 Chris has recently turned his attention to his long-standing interest in Joseph Bologne, Chevalier de Saint-Georges.
 Chris is an experienced supervisor of research degrees to successful completion and he would like to hear from potential research/graduate students with interests that relate to his research areas.

 Chris is author of Messiaen’s Final Works (Ashgate, 2012) and the acclaimed biography The Life of Messiaen (Cambridge University Press, 2007).
 He is also co-editor of Messiaen Perspectives 1: Sources and Influences and Messiaen Perspectives 2: Techniques, Influence and Reception (both Ashgate, 2013) as well as the earlier collection Olivier Messiaen: Music, Art and Literature.
 He was the organiser of the Messiaen 2008 Centenary Conference hosted by Royal Birmingham Conservatoire in June 2008, having previously conceived and organised the Messiaen 2002 International Conference in Sheffield.
 His research has been funded on several occasions by The British Academy.